natedey/RINRUS-oldpublic/bin/FSAPT/README.md

 4) Generate QM-cluster model input files for quantum chemistry software packages based on the unsigned magnitude of the fragment FSAPT interaction energy.
 This should be equivalent to step 8 of the original workflow.
 The sapt2rins.py script generates res_atoms-fsapt.dat, which then allows you to create models for quantum chemistry software packages.
-Example usage (in this case, we want the A:293 SAM cofactor to be included in the seed even though our FSAPT calculation only had A:294 GLY as fragA):
+Note, in this case, we want the A:293 SAM cofactor to be included in the seed even though our FSAPT calculation only had A:294 GLY as fragA.

+Example usage:

 	input: python3 sapt2rins.py -p FG-SAPT.dat -c contact_counts.dat -s A:293,A:294
 	output: res_atoms-fsapt.dat

 This brings us to Step 9 on the original workflow, but you will need an additional argument "-c" when running rinrus_trim2_pdb.py to tell RINRUS to use the
 FSAPT-based ranking.